MichaelTu522/IXD256-code/Final Project/Readme.md

 ## Project outcome

-From this project, not only did I learned how to write programs better, but I also did I enhanced my skill of designing and making hand-made stuffs.
-For the programming part, I now have the ability to know micropython better, to understand how different devices and connect together, and how those devices are able to connect to the Internet.
-It is really important for me to understand all of those things before I push my interactive design into the next level.
-For the hand-making part, this is my first time to make a "Real-Sword", from the first version to the final outcome, I understood how could I make a real hand-made prototype and getting through troubles.
-Meanwhile, improving the hand-made skill is also beneficial for me to do my own physical interaction projects in the future.
+From this project, not only did I learn how to write programs better, but I also did I enhanced my skill of designing and making hand-made stuff.
+For the programming part, I now have the ability to know micro python better, to understand how different devices connect together, and how those devices are able to connect to the Internet.
+It is really important for me to understand all of those things before I push my interactive design to the next level.
+For the hand-making part, this is my first time making a "Real-Sword", from the first version to the final outcome, I understood how could I make a real hand-made prototype and get through troubles.
+Meanwhile, improving my hand-made skill is also beneficial for me to do my own physical interaction projects in the future.

 ## Conclusion

 This term is the first term I really got a feeling of how to learn and write codes, before finishing the final project, I never thought I can push those three ideas so far.
-Because of this, I think this project really give me the opportunity to do the design that combines physical and digital interactions together.
-And moreover, I'm also feel happy that I could create something real for the game I love and make them work!
+Because of this, I think this project really gives me the opportunity to do a design that combines physical and digital interactions together.
+And moreover, I also feel happy that I could create something real for the game I love and make them work!

 ## Project references